docker-library/docs/bonita/content.md

 ### PostgreSQL Container

-From Bonita 2022.1 onwards, the Bonita docker image does not include configuration scripts for Postgres
+From Bonita 2022.1 onwards, the Bonita docker image does not include configuration scripts to automatically create databases and users anymore.

 Therefore the PostgreSQL container needs to be configured to work with Bonita before starting the Bonita container.
-The configuration of a PostgreSQL database to work with Bonita is described in detail in the xref:database-configuration.adoc[database configuration page]. +
+The configuration of a PostgreSQL database to work with Bonita is described in details in the [database configuration page](https://documentation.bonitasoft.com/bonita/latest/runtime/database-configuration#postgres_setup). +
 Alternatively, Bonita provides a preconfigured [PostgreSQL image](https://hub.docker.com/r/bonitasoft/bonita-postgres) on docker-hub. +
 You can run the image with the following command:

 ```
-docker run --name mydbpostgres -h <hostname> -v <your-bonita-license-folder>:/opt/bonita_lic/ -d bonitasoft/bonita-postgres:12.6
+docker run --name mydbpostgres -h <hostname> -d bonitasoft/bonita-postgres:12.6
 ```

 This image is built from the following [GitHub repository](https://github.com/Bonitasoft-Community/bonita-database-docker/tree/main/postgres/12), which can be further adapted/customized to suit your needs.